kevchen266/kotlin-for-python-developers-cn/README.md

 `lateinit` can only be used with `var`, not with `val`, and the type must be non-primitive and non-nullable.

-### Infix functions
+### 中缀函数

-You can designate a one-parameter member function or [extension function](#extension-functionsproperties) for use as an infix operator, which can be useful if you're designing a DSL.
+You can designate a one-parameter member function or [extension function](#扩展函数属性) for use as an infix operator, which can be useful if you're designing a DSL.
 The left operand will become `this`, and the right operand will become the parameter.
 If you do this inside a `Person` class that has got a `name` property:

 ```kotlin
 infix fun marry(spouse: Person) {